gebhartn/gebhart.website/README.md

 ## About

-A way to show off the great products and people I work with, and document my experiences learning to write software and grow as a human bean.
+I am setting out to document and share the things that I've learned in my journey as a software developer and technical writer.
+My goal is to inspire others and to learn through teaching, so that I continue to grow as a developer and technical human being.

-## Features
+## What to expect

-- React
+ - Learning advanced React patterns
-- Gatsby
+ - Functional Programming
-- Sass
+ - Tutorials
-- Blog posts and views written in Markdown
+ - JavaScript quirks (the fun bits)

 ## Author